Many states allow you to use funds from a 529 plan—up to $10,000 per student in 2025—to pay for K-12 tuition and other qualified education expenses.

 One caveat to applying distributions towards K-12 education expenses is that not all states follow the federal law.

-If you live in a state that follows the federal law, you can withdraw up to $10,000 per year/per student if they’re enrolled at a K-12 private or religious elementary or secondary school.
+If you live in a state that follows the federal law, you can withdraw up to $10,000 per student in 2025 if they’re enrolled at a K-12 private or religious elementary or secondary school.

 When planning, keep in mind the separate costs and different timelines for K-12 and college expenses.

-If your contributions only consider the time horizon of college, your early withdrawals for K-12 tuition could possibly negate the growth potential of the contributions that are earmarked for later college expenses.
+If your contributions only consider the time horizon of college, your early withdrawals for K-12 expenses could possibly negate the growth potential of the contributions that are earmarked for later college expenses.

-To simplify the investing and saving process, it may help to have a 529 plan dedicated for K-12 tuition and a separate one for college expenses.
-There are no limits to the number of 529 plans you can set up but be sure to review the costs and expenses associated with setting up multiple accounts.
+To simplify the investing and saving process, it may help to have a 529 plan dedicated for K-12 expenses and a separate one for college expenses.
+There are no limits to the number of 529 plans you can set up but be sure to review the contribution limits, costs and expenses associated with setting up multiple accounts.

 As you’re determining which options are best for your children’s education needs, consider how using a 529 plan for K-12 expenses may fit into your financial plans.
 Consult with a financial advisor to discuss strategies that will be most advantageous in meeting your goals over the long-term.